uacsc343spring2020/assignments/PM6.md

 Next make this available publicly, following these steps:

+**NOTE: I created this demo out of an individual classroom account, but you should do it out of your team's DEMO repository.**

 1. In your teams DEMO repository, go to `Settings`.
 This will automatically put your in the `Options` menu.